-Each class elect representatives to take part in our School Council or be on an Eco Committee.
+Each class elects representatives to take part in our School Council or be on an Eco Committee.
 These meetings take place each term giving every child in the school a ‘pupil voice’.

-Upper Key Stage 2 children have the opportunity to become Learning Mentors and Play Leaders.
+Upper Key Stage 2 children have the opportunity to become Play Leaders.